github/docs/content/code-security/security-advisories/repository-security-advisories/creating-a-repository-security-advisory.md

 {% data reusables.repositories.sidebar-security %}
 {% data reusables.repositories.sidebar-advisories %}
 1. Click **New draft security advisory** to open the draft advisory form.
 The fields marked with an asterisk are required.
-2. Type a title for your security advisory.
+1. In the **Title** field, type a title for your security advisory.
 {% data reusables.repositories.security-advisory-edit-cve %}
 {% data reusables.repositories.security-advisory-edit-description %}
 {% data reusables.repositories.security-advisory-edit-details %}
 {% data reusables.repositories.security-advisory-edit-severity %}
 {% data reusables.repositories.security-advisory-edit-cwe %}
 1. Optionally, under "Credits", use the search box to type the username, full name or email of a person you want to credit on the security advisory, then click on their username to add them.
-1. Click **Create draft security advisory**.
+1. Click **Create draft security advisory** to create a draft security advisory.
 {% data reusables.repositories.security-advisory-credits-notification %}

 ## Next steps